muecoin/Guides/MacOS_desktop_client.md

 In `Finder`, go to your `Applications` and `ctrl-click` or `right-click` on the `MonetaryUnit-QT.app` and choose `open`.
 Choose to open the app, and the MonetaryUnit client will launch.

-By default, the blockchain and wallet files are stored in `~/Library>Application Support>MonetaryUnitCore`
+By default, the blockchain and wallet files are stored in `~/Library/Application Support/MonetaryUnitCore` In this foilder, your wallet.dat file is located.
+It is your wallet containing your funds.
+Please keep this file safe and ensure it is backed up properly and securely!

 <a href="Images/ubuntu-mue-qt.png"><img src="Images/ubuntu-mue-qt.png" width="400" ></a>